 Naturally, it would make sense for anyone coming to visit the truly stunning nation of Guatemala to visit Guatemala City.

-But unfortunately, with many concerns for safety and endless travelers’ nightmare stories, this must-see part of Guatemala’s impressive history has been crossed of many a travelers itinerary.
+But unfortunately, with many concerns for safety and endless travelers’ nightmare stories, this must-see part of Guatemala’s impressive history has been crossed of many traveler itineraries.

-That aside for a moment, though, it is also true that the tremendous location of Guatemala City is a place richly detailed, an full of old-school architecture.
+However, it is also true that the tremendous location of Guatemala City is a place richly detailed, and full of old-school architecture.